Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Experiments

 where the distance, no slip, end-effector ground z, foot clearance, and Center of Mass (CoM) terms respectively are

-where $\vc{x}_t$ is the current base position, $\vc{g}$ is the goal location, $c(j, t)$ is the desired contact flag for end-effector $j$ at time $t$, $\vc{e(j)}_t$ is its position, $z(j)_t$ its current z-coordinate and $\bar{z}(j)_t$ represents the desired z-coordinate which is $0$~cm when $c(j, t)$ is on and $10$~cm when off. $\vc{C}$ and $\vc{P}$ represent the respective positions of the CoM and the centroid of the end-effectors, both projected onto the ground plane.
-The first term encourages the robot to move towards the goal, the second term discourages foot slipping, the third describes the desired foot height for the given footfall pattern, and the last term is used to increase motion stability.
-We terminate the episode when the robot reaches the goal location, deviates from the goal location by more than the starting distance, its CoM drops below $0.32$m, or the episode reaches the maximum steps, which is set to $59$ in our experiments.
-We set $k_{dist} = -2.5, k_{ns} = -10, k_{ee\_z} = -20$ and $k_{com} = -4$ in our experiments.
+where the terms $r_{dist}$, $r_{ns}$, $r_{ee\_z}$, and $r_{ee\_x}$ are to minimize the distance to the goal pose, achieve the desired contact patterns, achieve the desired foot swing heights, and penalize the unnecessary foot movements.
+The term $\vc{x}_t$ is the current base position, $\vc{g}$ is the goal location, $c(j, t)$ is the desired contact flag for end-effector $j$ at time $t$, $\vc{e(j)}_t$ is its position, $z(j)_t$ its current z-coordinate and $\bar{z}(j)_t$ represents the desired z-coordinate which is $0$~cm when $c(j, t)$ is on and $10$~cm when off.
+We terminate the episode when the robot reaches the goal location, deviates from the goal location by more than the starting distance, its CoM drops below $0.32$m, or the episode reaches the maximum steps, which is set to $60$ in our experiments.
+We set $k_{dist} = -2.5, k_{ns} = -10, k_{ee\_z} = -20$ and $k_{ee\_x} = -4$ in our experiments.

 \textbf{Motion Planning MDP.} We employ the abstract state space that consists of the body position and end-effector positions.
 Based on our definition in Section~\ref{sec:planning}, the action can directly change the kinematic positions of the abstract state.
 In addition, we directly control vertical positions of end-effectors based on the given footfall pattern: the foot height is set to $0$~cm if the foot should be in contact and $10$~cm if not.
 The base can move at a maximum velocity of $0.264$~m/s and $0.63$~m/s while the end-effectors can move at maximum angular speeds of $1.65$~rad/s and $1.26$~rad/s for walking and trotting respectively.
-The reward function is defined as where $r_{dist}$ and $r_{com}$ are the same as before.
-We have

-The first term penalizes the unnecessary lateral movements of the end-effectors by setting $\bar{x}(j)$ as the x positions at the first frame.
-The second term encourages the CoM z-coordinate $\vc{C}_{z,t}$ to stay close to the desired CoM z-coordinate value $\bar{\vc{C}}_{z,t}$.
+We encourage the balance of the robot, which is omitted in the kinematic formulation, by introducing an additional pseudo-physics term, $R_{dyn}$:

+where it penalizes the deviation of the center of mass $\vc{C}$ from the center of the pressure $\vc{P}$, both projected onto the ground plane.
+With this term, we can define the motion planning reward $R_{plan} = R \cdot R_{dyn}$.

 \textbf{Motion Imitation MDP.} During motion imitation, our goal is once again to find an imitation policy that can mimic the given reference motion from the previous stage.
 We use the same state and action spaces as the baseline and exactly the same reward function used in the original DeepMimic~\cite{peng2018deepmimic} formulation.
 Additionally, we use a Butterworth filter to smooth our actions.
 For more details, please refer to the original paper.